Edited By Kateri Akiwenzie-Damm Co-Published with Huia Publishers, New Zealand.

 The writing in the anthology is overwhelmingly contemporary, although some stories and poems are based on old tales.
 Ipellie,an Inuit writer based in Ottawa, is one such spinner of tales, including Summit with Sedna, the Mother of Sea Beasts, a story about the coupling of an Inuit shaman and he mythological underwater creature called Sedna.
 Other stories are thoroughly modern, including 'Year of the Dog', a hilarious and ribald tale about some porno addicts in the contemporary Northwest Territories.
 The really hot stuff, however, tends to be found in poems.

-By Author: Kateri Akiwenzie-Damm
+By Author: Kateri Akiwenzie-Damm SORRY, OUT OF STOCK

 “An absolutely absorbing collection.”
 Philip Adams, Australian Broadcasting Corp.

 This is an eclectic and non-representative mixture that serves well as a partial survey of the range of types of contemporary aboriginal writing.
 Included is Sherman Alexie's satiric dystopian narrative poem on how Indians provided the cure to cancer; Alootook Ipellie's story of a struggle between Innu shamans over a matter of adultery; Kimberly Blaeser's story about feuding brothers which ends with their re-union while facing a fire and a rogue a skunk at a fancy dog contest; and Louise Erdrich's story "Gramp Kaspaw's Ghost" (from Love Medicine), which like much of her other writing, addresses the links between spirit, earth and the self.